Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/pose.md

 ## Arcs

-When drawing a motion from one point to another, the simplest way our brains generate is a straight line, but this ends up looking very strange and artificial.
+When drawing a motion from one point to another, the simplest way our brains generate is a straight line, but this ends up looking strange and artificial.

 The vast majority of movements naturally follow a curve, rather than a straight line.